xmartlabs/xmartlabs.github.io/_posts/2020-07-09-frontend-architecture-and-best-practices.md

 That seems like a responsibility of some other entity.
 Controllers are the main point of contact with our API, and are the entities that know *how* to make a certain request.

-In this particular scenario our `ProductsController` is the one that knows how to do all product-related requests to our API.
+In this particular scenario, our `ProductsController` is the one that knows how to do all product-related requests to our API.
 A certain component that wants to get products from the API must only call its `fetchProduct` method and await results.
 How the actual request is sent and how it's structured doesn't matter to the consumer.
 Let's list the responsibilities of a controller: